 2. Know what you can offer

-Before you walk into that meetup or co-working space, pick up that phone or ask a friend to introduce you, know what you have to offer and what the value of a startup having you around the office is?
+Before you walk into that meetup or co-working space, pick up that phone or ask a friend to introduce you to a startup, know what you have to offer and what the value of a startup having you around the office is?
 Maybe in first year it is making a great coffee and answering customer emails, maybe it’s using your side hustle skills of producing videos and graphics combined with your research skills from your law degree that could help that startup at that time.
 Maybe it is your cultural background combined with language skills, which could assist the startup in ironing out some issues with their Chinese manufacturers, or Russian outsourced tech team?
-Your value proposition is made up of your technical skills, side-hustle and/or your hobby (note: random hobbies like pigeon racing may not qualify but it is startups and you never know) and personal characteristics.
+Your value proposition is made up of your technical skills, side-hustle +/or your hobby (note: random hobbies like pigeon racing may not qualify but it is startups and you never know?) and personal characteristics.
 Here’s an example, “I am studying marketing and have a YouTube channel on Psychological Science explained which has over 20,000 followers and I am energetic and willing to learn all about startups”.

 3. Understand a startup’s natural habitat

 Think about where your startups naturally congregate.
 In the desert, it is normally around a watering hole providing the essentials for survival like shelter, food and drink.
 For startups that is a co-working space!
-Go to events in the space, drop in and hand some resumes to the Community Manager.
+Go to events in the space, drop-in and hand some resumes to the Community Manager.
 Yes, it will probably be a bit scary but gone are the days where you wait for a job ad to appear online.
 It’s time to become active in your career strategy not passive.

 4. Get ye to a Meetup